jeffvan98/demo801b/src/install.md

 ## Notes

+- Prerequisites: ingress-nginx and oauth2-proxy must be installed (including supporting Entra Application) and configured before installing this application.

 - The report-reader is a web UI built with the assumption that it will be protected under the combination of ingress-nginx and oauth2-proxy.
 When deployed, the report-reader should appear in the following structure:

 ```